Battle of the Teutoburg Forest: Impact on Roman expansion

-From the time of the rediscovery of Roman sources in the 15th century, the Battles of the Teutoburg Forest have been seen as a pivotal event resulting in the end of Roman expansion into northern Europe.
+From the time of the rediscovery of Roman sources in the 15th century, the Battles of the Teutoburg Forest have been seen as a pivotal event resulting in the end of Roman expansion into northern Europe, ending at the Rhine.
 This theory became prevalent in the 19th century, and formed an integral part of the mythology of German nationalism.

-More recently some scholars questioned this interpretation, advancing a number of reasons why the Rhine was a practical boundary for the Roman Empire, and more suitable than any other river in Germania.
+More recently some scholars tempered this interpretation with a number of reasons why the Roman Empire chose to stop its expansion at the Rhine, instead of other rivers in Germania.

 Logistically, armies on the Rhine could be supplied from the Mediterranean via the Rhône, Saône and Mosel, with a brief stretch of portage.
 Armies on the Elbe, on the other hand, would have to be supplied either by extensive overland routes or ships travelling the hazardous Atlantic seas.

 Economically, the Rhine was already supporting towns and sizeable villages at the time of the Gallic conquest.
 Northern Germania was far less developed, possessed fewer villages, and had little food surplus and thus a far lesser capacity for tribute.
 Thus the Rhine was both significantly more accessible from Rome and better suited to supply sizeable garrisons than the regions beyond.

-There were also practical reasons to fall back from the limits of Augustus' expansionism in this region.
-The Romans were mostly interested in conquering areas that had a high degree of self-sufficiency which could provide a tax base for them to extract from.
+Practically, the Romans were mostly interested in conquering areas that had a high degree of self-sufficiency which could provide a tax base for them to extract from.
 Most of Germania Magna did not have the higher level of urbanism at this time as in comparison with some Celtic Gallic settlements, which were in many ways already integrated into the Roman trade network in the case of southern Gaul.

 In a cost/benefit analysis, the prestige to be gained by conquering more territory was outweighed by the lack of financial benefits accorded to conquest.

+Roman-controlled territory was limited to the modern states of Austria, Baden-Württemberg, southern Bavaria, southern Hesse, Saarland and the Rhineland as Roman provinces of Noricum, Raetia and Germania.
+The Roman provinces in western Germany, Germania Inferior (with the capital situated at Colonia Claudia Ara Agrippinensium, modern Cologne) and Germania Superior (with its capital at Mogontiacum, modern Mainz), were formally established in 85 AD, after a long period of military occupation beginning in the reign of the emperor Augustus.
+Nonetheless, the Severan-era historian Cassius Dio is emphatic that Varus had been conducting the latter stages of full colonisation of a greater German province, which has been partially confirmed by recent archaeological discoveries such as the Varian-era Roman provincial settlement at Waldgirmes Forum.